-Honeycrisp Apple features showy clusters of lightly-scented white flowers with shell pink overtones along the branches in mid spring, which emerge from distinctive pink flower buds.
+Stanley Plum is clothed in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
 It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
-The fruits are showy red apples carried in abundance from early to mid fall.
+The fruits are showy violet drupes with silvery blue overtones, which are carried in abundance in early fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.